Medical Staff Information & Education Hub

 - Organizational Structure: Governed by a board of directors and led by the executive team, Island Health delivers its services through the organizational structures outlined on this page.

-- Quality Council Structure: This page provides an outline of Island Health’s comprehensive quality structure which includes both program and geographically based councils, all reporting to the Quality Operations Council.
+- Quality Structures 101: This page provides an outline of Island Health’s comprehensive quality structure which includes both program and geographically based councils, all reporting to the Quality Operations Council.

 - Medical Staff Governance: Island Health medical staff are governed by applicable legislation, medical staff rules and bylaws, and Island Health policies.
 These regulations and rules govern the activities and expectations of Island Health's medical staff.